Israeli–Palestinian conflict: Water infrastructure financing

-Agriculture
+Agricultural rights

-Since the beginning of the Israeli–Palestinian conflict, the conflict has been about land.
+The conflict has been about land since its inception.
 When Israel became a state after the war in 1948, 77% of Palestine's land was used for the creation on the state.
 The majority of those living in Palestine at the time became refugees in other countries and this first land crisis became the root of the Israeli–Palestinian conflict.
 Because the root of the conflict is with land, the disputes between Israel and Palestine are well-manifested in the agriculture of Palestine.

 In Palestine, agriculture is a mainstay in the economy.
 The production of agricultural goods supports the population's sustenance needs and fuels Palestine's export economy.
 According to the Council for European Palestinian Relations, the agricultural sector formally employs 13.4% of the population and informally employs 90% of the population.
 Over the past 10 years, unemployment rates in Palestine have increased and the agricultural sector became the most impoverished sector in Palestine.
 Unemployment rates peaked in 2008 when they reached 41% in Gaza.

 Palestinian agriculture suffers from numerous problems including Israeli military and civilian attacks on farms and farmers, blockades to exportation of produce and importation of necessary inputs, widespread confiscation of land for nature reserves as well as military and settler use, confiscation and destruction of wells, and physical barriers within the West Bank.

-The West Bank barrier
+Israel's West Bank barrier

 With the construction of the separation barrier, the Israeli state promised free movement across regions.
 However, border closures, curfews, and checkpoints has significantly restricted Palestinian movement.
 In 2012, there were 99 fixed check points and 310 flying checkpoints.
 The border restrictions impacted the imports and exports in Palestine and weakened the industrial and agricultural sectors because of the constant Israeli control in the West Bank and Gaza.
 In order for the Palestinian economy to be prosperous, the restrictions on Palestinian land must be removed.
 According to The Guardian and a report for World Bank, the Palestinian economy lost $3.4bn (%35 of the annual GDP) to Israeli restrictions in the West Bank alone.

-Boycotts

-In Gaza, the agricultural market suffers from economic boycotts and border closures and restrictions placed by Israel.
-The PA's Minister of Agriculture estimates that around US$1.2 billion were lost in September 2006 because of these security measures.
-There has also been an economic embargo initiated by the west on Hamas-led Palestine, which has decreased the amount of imports and exports from Palestine.
-This embargo was brought on by Hamas' refusal to recognize Israel's right to statehood.
-As a result, the PA's 160,000 employees have not received their salaries in over one year.